-We've tested seven Panasonic cameras.
-Panasonic produces a range of cameras under its Lumix brand, from point-and-shoots to DSLRs and mirrorless cameras.
+Panasonic produces a range of cameras under its LUMIX brand, from point-and-shoots to DSLRs and mirrorless cameras.
 The company is known for standardizing and developing the Micro Four Thirds (MFT) system of cameras and lenses in collaboration with Olympus.
-In 2018, Panasonic entered into the L-Mount Alliance with Sigma and Leica to begin producing cameras using the latter's L-mount standard.
-While Panasonic has begun to expand its full-frame offerings, it continues to offer many MFT, bridge, and compact cameras to suit a variety of styles and experience levels.
+In 2018, Panasonic also entered into the L-Mount Alliance with Sigma and Leica to begin producing cameras using the latter's L-mount standard.
+Under this alliance, Panasonic has begun to produce full-frame cameras, though it continues to offer many MFT, bridge, and compact cameras to suit a variety of budgets and experience levels.

 While Panasonic has a shorter history of making cameras than some of its competitors, it's still managed to produce a variety of innovative cameras that are sometimes ahead of the curve, particularly when it comes to video specs.
-Although Panasonic cameras tend to have less reliable autofocus and slower continuous shooting speeds compared to Sony or Canon, the company is a mainstay in the realm of Micro Four Thirds cameras and a good fit for those who want a camera with powerhouse video features.
+Panasonic cameras tend to have less reliable autofocus and slower continuous shooting speeds than Sony or Canon.
+However, the company is a mainstay in the realm of Micro Four Thirds cameras and a good fit for those who want a more portable camera system or a camera with powerhouse video features.

 Panasonic offers a range of mirrorless, MFT, bridge, and compact cameras, with most models beginning with the prefix 'DMC' and its newer line of full-frame mirrorless cameras beginning with the prefix 'DC'.
 The following are some but not all of the most popular series in Panasonic's full lineup.

 Micro Four Thirds Interchangeable Lens Cameras